quanteda/quanteda/README.md

 ### Install

-Since **quanteda** v4.0.0, it requires the Intel oneAPI Threading Building Blocks for parallel computing.
-Windows and Mac users can download a binary package from CRAN, but Linux users must install the library manually before installing using the commands below:
+Since **quanteda** v4.0, it requires the Intel oneAPI Threading Building Blocks for parallel computing.
+Windows and Mac users can download a binary package from CRAN, but Linux users must install the library by executing the commands below:

 ``` bash
 # Fedora, CentOS, RHEL